Data quality metrics – Accuracy, Consistency, Speed of Execution

 It is no longer good enough to rely on a batch/etl process to cleanse data as it moves between systems.

-For many organisations this means that source data can never be cleaned – as legal, political or system complexities inhibit the ability to cleanse at source.
-These companies are turning to real time data cleansing platforms that validate, correct and identify duplicate records before it is captured into the database.
+For many organisations, this approach means that source data can never be cleaned – as legal, political or system complexities inhibit the ability to cleanse data at source.

 If you fix the problem before it enters the source system the complexities inhibiting cleansing are largely removed.